About

 Program Manager

 Anna Johnson is the MUSIC Program Manager, providing oversight of all program quality improvement activities and analytic work.
-Anna also serves as the project manager for Prostate MRI/Fusion Biopsy and prostate-related clinical trials, GMINOR and GMAJOR.
+Anna also serves as the project manager for the prostate-related clinical trials, GMINOR and GMAJOR.
 She also serves as the Education Lead for the collaborative.

 Corinne Labardee, MPH